 - Robust: The plastic enclosure for Spok® pagers has been rigorously tested.

 - Menu Options Set for Each User: Like the user profiles in software, Spok pagers can be configured to display only the options you want each user to access.

 - Extensive Over-the-Air Programming: You can configure many features over the air, including Power Off, Time, Delete Messages, Alert Mode, Capcodes, and Disable Pager.
-Commtech pagers are easy to program by hand, over the air, and even via a USB port.
+Spok pagers are easy to program by hand, over the air, and even via a USB port.

 - Priority Override: This feature ensures that pagers set to inaudible become audible for high-priority messages.
 This is especially important for hospital paging devices.